 - CPC - Cost Per Click for Pay Per Click Deals

-Total revenue for each ad unit or container and corresponding Earnings per 100 clicks (EPC) or Earnings per thousand page views (eCPM) are calculated automatically.
+Total revenue for each ad unit or container and corresponding Earnings per 100 clicks (EPC) or Earnings per thousand page views (eCPM) is calculated automatically.

 The limitation of the model is that it assumes the same model across the whole site.
 It would be straightforward to modify it for different sections.

-For a publisher or other media site owner, I would identify eight types of revenue model which are possible online.
-Let me know of any I’m missing
+For a publisher or other media site owner, I identify eight types of revenue models, which are possible online.

 Of course, transactional sites have the option of these also in addition to sales - online, everyone is a media owner.